-Ref Design principle Key Criteria IS 5 Infrastructure and utilities to be designed to allow for maintenance without impacting access routes.
-Provide separated service corridors and main road access to allow maintenance access without limiting operations.
+Ref Design principle Key Criteria IS 5 Infrastructure and utilities to be designed to allow for ease of maintenance and existing utilities and infrastructure to be safeguarded Provide separated service corridors and main road access to allow maintenance access without limiting operations.
 Consider locations of access chambers and manholes carefully.
 Each plot to be provided with a point of connection for each service.
 The use of common ducting infrastructure should be considered before developing private networks.
+Demonstrate that existing utility and infrastructure assets, including above- and below-ground electricity lines, are safeguarded and that any required approvals or wayleaves are obtained and any easements or stand-off distances are complied with.
 IS 6 Reduce outbound waste stream.
 Adopt waste hierarchy with a view to minimising the overall volume of waste arisings via designing out waste and maximising efficient use of materials.
+Businesses should work together to create "closed loop" systems for materials where possible, to reduce waste.
 IS 7 Ensure efficient land remediation.
 Identify and consider opportunities for developer collaboration between plots to adopt a 'suitable for use strategy' where remediation works are aligned with development proposals to minimise earthworks and reduce waste.
 IS 8 External lighting.
 Submit an external lighting scheme, as part of the overall site infrastructure, i.e. for streets and communal areas/pathways and also as part of the individual plot design approval process.
 Demonstrate how all external lighting has been designed to provide a safe and secure environment whilst minimising skyglow and overspill lighting beyond the Site.
-All external lighting should be designed to ensure habitats and species both within and adjacent to the Site are not adversely impacted upon.
+All external lighting should be designed to ensure habitats and species, both within and adjacent to the Site, are not adversely impacted upon.
 All lighting schemes to be agreed in liaison with the Council and East Midlands Airport to ensure aerodrome safeguarding requirements are met.